 Since all of these mechanisms may be contributing to the high frequency responses, it is basically impossible to separate them from a time series simply by filtering techniques.
 However springing will always be present in the high frequency response.

-In low to moderate sea states, there is generally significant wave energy in the frequency range overlapping the natural heave/pitch/roll frequencies of a TLP; consequently both first-order (linear) and second-order diffraction forces should be considered to evaluate the total forcing at the resonant frequencies of the vertical modes.
+In low to moderate sea states, there is generally significant wave energy in the frequency range overlapping the natural heave/pitch/roll frequencies of a TLP; consequently, both first-order (linear) and second-order diffraction forces should be considered to evaluate the total forcing at the resonant frequencies of the vertical modes.
 In extreme sea states, the wave energy in the frequency range overlapping the natural heave/pitch/roll frequencies of a TLP is relatively small and the total forcing at these frequencies is dominated by second-order springing and higher-order nonlinear effects.

 From band-pass filtered time series of vibrations at, and close to, the natural period it is generally difficult to separate the contributions caused by the different sources: first order waves, springing and (not severe) ringing, which makes utilization of these time series difficult in design.
 For certain structures and in certain extreme sea states, the ringing response events stand out so clearly from the background springing that it is useful and unambiguous, from a practical perspective, to identify and separate the two types of responses.